 3. You don’t have Google Analytics

 Google what?
 Google Analytics!
 This is a free, insightful tool that goes hand-in-hand with other G-Suite products.
 It tracks useful things on your website, like user behaviour.
 Google Analytics also helps your Google Ads account run by feeding it data.
 A lot of what goes into Google Ads is machine learning, so it is critical that your account is receiving feedback information from visitors to your website.
-If you don’t have Google Analytics set up on your website yet, this is a huge factor in attaining your Google Ads Grant.
-You can learn more about Google Analytics, here.
+If you don’t have Google Analytics set up on your website yet, this can be a factor for Google Ad Grant disapproval as you won’t have much meaningful conversion tracking.

-4. You don’t have your charitable ID number in the footer of your website
+4. You don’t have your charitable status listed on your website

 This may seem like a negligible detail.
 In fact, Google does not explicitly mention this in the ad grant application process.
 However, Google uses this information to verify that your nonprofit legitimately owns the website used for the application.
 Ensure that you have your nonprofit’s charitable ID number along with full contact details, in the footer of your website.
 In short, your nonprofit’s contact information must appear on every page of its website.
 Verify that you have these details on your website before submitting an application, or it will be disapproved before you can say “Hey, Google”.

 This is the most common issue when you see “Your ads lead to a website that cannot be approved in its current state”, but check out some other website related issues here.